Son Seals: Career

 The writer Andrew Vachss, a friend of his, used his influence to promote Seals's music.
 Vachss gave Seals several cameo appearances in his novels, and co-wrote songs with him for his album Lettin' Go, released in 2000.
 Vachss dedicated his novel Mask Market to Seals's memory.

 In 2002, Seals contributed to the Bo Diddley tribute album, Hey Bo Diddley – A Tribute!, performing the song "My Story" (also known as "Story of Bo Diddley").

 Seals had a hard life.
 He survived all but one of his fourteen siblings.
 In 1997 he was shot in the jaw by his wife, sustaining injuries which required reconstructive surgery.
 In 1999 part of his left leg was amputated as a result of complications from diabetes.
 He lost belongings in a fire that destroyed his home while he was away performing, and several of his prized guitars were stolen from his home.
 After his health began to decline, Seals toured with accompaniment by several different bands, including those of James Soleberg, Jimmy Vivino, and Big Jim Kohler.

 The band Phish performed Seals's song "Funky Bitch" and brought him on stage on several occasions.
 In 1999, Seals performed at Camp Oswego, the only one of Phish's multi-day summer festivals that included performances by artists other than themselves.

 Seals died in 2004, at the age of 62, from complications of diabetes.
-He was survived by a sister and fourteen children.

 In 2009, Seals was inducted into the Blues Hall of Fame, in the category 'Performer'.